SDEs with no strong solution arising from a problem of stochastic control: Introduction

 \subsection{Organisation of the article}

-In \Cref{sec:sde-no-strong-solution}, we will state and prove our main result \Cref{thm:no-strong-solution} on solutions of the SDE \eqref{eq:SDE-intro-1}.
+In \Cref{sec:sde-no-strong-solution}, we state and prove our main result \Cref{thm:no-strong-solution} on solutions of the SDE \eqref{eq:SDE-intro-1}.
 We start by introducing circular Brownian motion and discussing its properties in \Cref{sec:properties-weak}.
-The relation between circular Brownian motion and the SDE \eqref{eq:SDE-intro-1} then leads us to show that weak solutions of \eqref{eq:SDE-intro-1} generate a Brownian filtration, among other notable properties.
-We conclude in \Cref{sec:non-existence} by showing that there does not exist a strong solution of \eqref{eq:SDE-intro-1}.
+The relation between circular Brownian motion and the SDE \eqref{eq:SDE-intro-1} then leads us to show that the weak solution of \eqref{eq:SDE-intro-1} generates a Brownian filtration, among other notable properties.
+In \Cref{sec:non-existence}, we conclude that there exists no strong solution of \eqref{eq:SDE-intro-1}.

 \Cref{sec:approx-sde} treats the class of SDEs of the form \eqref{eq:SDE-intro-2}.
 We show that \eqref{eq:SDE-intro-2} has similar properties to \eqref{eq:SDE-intro-1} and, in \Cref{thm:approx-no-strong}, we prove that \eqref{eq:SDE-intro-2} has no strong solution.